marked-gil/goodwill-events/TESTING.md

 ## VALIDATORS

 ### **CI Python Linter**
-All Python files on this project were tested using the [CI Python Linter](https://pep8ci.herokuapp.com/), and all results were **"ALL CLEAR, NO ERRORS FOUND"**.
+All Python codes on this project were tested using the [CI Python Linter](https://pep8ci.herokuapp.com/), and all results were **"ALL CLEAR, NO ERRORS FOUND"**.
 See below for the result screenshots for each Python file.

 * [**goodwill_events/SETTINGS.PY**](https://github.com/marked-gil/goodwill-events/blob/main/goodwill_events/settings.py)
 ![Settings.py Linter Result](docs/testing_screenshots/python_linter/settings.png)